abourdon/shprofile/README.md

 ## Why?

-Because a lot of Linux tools need to be configured by setting the `PATH` variable or by setting a proxy or by executing an initialization process when a new Terminal session is opening (e.g. [jenv](http://www.jenv.be/) or [rbenv](https://github.com/rbenv/rbenv))... and so on.
+Because we all have our own way of managing our Terminal session opening by:
+- Setting the `PATH` variable
+- Setting the proxy
+- Adding aliases
+- Applying a specific initialization process (e.g. for [jenv](http://www.jenv.be/) or [rbenv](https://github.com/rbenv/rbenv))
+- Managing several "Terminal session profiles"
+- ... and so on

 ## How does it works?